p-malecki/RoomLabelMaker/README.md

 # RoomLabelMaker

-RoomLabelMaker is a C# WPF project created as part of a C# course at Jagiellonian University.
+RoomLabelMaker is an application developed in C# using WPF and MVVM architecture.
+It was created as part of a C# course at Jagiellonian University.

 ## Authors